zachA214/Adelson_Senior_Capstone/README.md

 <div align="center">

 ## Project Summary
-The PTP tool is that a tool that will collection of powerful pen testing tools into one singular interface that removes the toughness of using CLI with the clean GUI.
-Allowing for all penetration testing needs to be secured by this tool
+The PTP tool is an application that is a collection of powerful pen testing tools, combined into one singular interface that removes the toughness of using CLI with the benefit of a clean GUI.
+Allowing for all penetration testing needs to be enabled by this tool

 ---